Asker Beck: AGF

 Born and raised in Skanderborg, Beck started his football career as a youngster in FC Skanderborg, before later switching to AGF.

 In the summer of 2022, Beck began training regularly with the first team squad.
 From there, it wasn't long before he made his official debut: on 3 April 2021, he got his first minutes when he was substituted in the Danish Cup victory over BK Frem.
 In April 2022, he also made his debut in the Danish Superliga against Vejle Boldklub.

 Kolding IF

 On 31 January 2023, Beck was sold to Danish 2nd Division side Kolding IF.
 During his first six months at the club, he made 16 appearances, which helped Kolding secure promotion to the 2023-24 Danish 1st Division.

 Viborg FF

 On 31 January 2025, Beck was sold to Danish Superliga club Viborg, signing a deal until June 2029.
 His debut for the club came on 24 February, in a 4–1 loss to Silkeborg.
 After initially being assigned number 15 upon his transfer, the club announced on 16 July that he would play the 2025–26 season wearing the number eight.

+Beck became a regular in the Viborg first-team, usually appearing in games as a substitute.
+He scored his first Superliga goals for the club in a 3–3 draw against rivals FC Midtjylland, scoring twice.